Meet the team at Star HQ

-In 2015, following the birth of her son, Keli developed an auto-immune condition called Addison’s Disease.
+In 2015, following the birth of her child, Keli developed an auto-immune condition called Addison’s Disease.
 Her experience as a new parent struggling with illness, and now living with a rare disease, helps her understand the complex impact illness has on families.
 She is keen to support them by ensuring they are seen, supported, and connected to people who care.

 Keli loves hill walking, reading fantasy novels and poetry, and eating salt and vinegar crisps!